otoolep/questdb.io/docs/installFromBinary.md

 We recommend to have Java installed and `JAVA_HOME` environment variable setup.
 Both Windows and Linux wrappers for QuestDB will require `JAVA_HOME`.
-OSX wrapper will figure out Java location automatically.
+OSX wrapper will figure out the Java location automatically.

 ### Downloading JAVA
 > QuestDB requires JAVA You can download it **[here](https://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html)**
 >.
-If you are installing on ARM, download the ARM versions **[here](https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8u211-later-5573849.html)**
+If you are installing on ARM, download the ARM versions **[here](https://www.oracle.com/technetwork/java/javase/downloads/java-archive-javase8u211-later-5573849.html)**.

 ### Downloading QuestDB

-> You can download QuestDB binaries and launch scripts **[here](https://github.com/questdb/questdb/releases/download/4.1.5/questdb-4.1.5-bin.tar.gz)**
+> You can download QuestDB binaries and launch scripts **[here](https://github.com/questdb/questdb/releases/download/4.1.5/questdb-4.1.5-bin.tar.gz)**.

 ### Installing
 Simply extract the files in a directory of your choice.
 Then to run: